 The fundamental hypothesis in these estimations is that the rate of radioactive carbon existing when the organism was living would have been the same as the rate in a similar organism alive today.
 The ratio of the activities of the fossilized and living bodies then provides an age.
 The estimation assumes that the rate of formation of atmospheric carbon 14 has not changed since the days when the fossil was alive.
 This is not entirely true and it is necessary to readjust the time and make corrections.

-One of the key breakthroughs of recent years has been the development of techniques sensitive enough to directly count the number of carbon 14 atoms present in a sample instead of counting their rare disintegrations.
+One of the key breakthroughs of recent years has been the development of techniques sensitive enough to directly count the carbon 14 atoms present in a sample instead of counting their rare disintegrations.
 Thanks to a 'mass spectrometer' connected to a particle accelerator, physicists are able to count radiocarbon atoms at the rate of one in 1000 trillion (10 to the power -15), and thus go back 50,000 years in time.
 The key advantage is to require minute samples of fossil for the dating.

 This technique was first implemented in France at the center of the low radioactivity of Gif-sur-Yvette in France with an instrument called Tandetron.
 It has been replaced since 2004 by Artemis, a mass spectrometer capable of dating each year 4,500 samples of less than a milligram.